 Because massage stimulates blood flow, it is great for immunity and keeping the baby healthy.
-This is especially beneficial during flu season.
+This is especially beneficial during flu season.1

 4. Better coordination and motor development as baby grows

-All the strokes in the Baby’s First Massage technique (as found in Aimee’s Babies apps) are performed head to toe, which traces the development of the baby’s neurological system.
-Studies have shown improved motor development as a result of regular massages to the baby.
+All the strokes in Baby’s First Massage technique (as found in Aimee’s Babies apps) are performed head to toe, which traces the baby’s neurological system development.
+Studies have shown improved motor development due to regular massages to the baby.2

 5. Better digestion and gas relief

 Several strokes are specifically targeted to baby’s abdominal area.
 These strokes help to stimulate digestion, move the baby’s bowels and help with gas relief.
-Moving gas and bowls is not necessarily painful for babies, but it is a new sensation that they do not experience in utero, so anything parents can do to help speed up the process will benefit the baby and the parent!
+Moving gas and bowls is not necessarily painful for babies.
+Still, it is a new sensation they do not experience in utero, so anything parents can do to help speed up the process will benefit the baby and the parent!

 6. Improved touch processing